 C. University Collection Point: A department or other entity that has been authorized by the University Bursar, or authorized designee, to collect funds on behalf of the University.

 This Policy and related procedures apply to all academic and administrative units, organizations, and employees of UNC Charlotte.

-No department may collect Cash on behalf of the University without authorization from the University Controller, or authorized designee, and without complying with the procedures in Section IV below.
+No department may collect Cash on behalf of the University without authorization from the University Bursar, or authorized designee, and without complying with the procedures in Section IV below.
 Receipted funds may never be used for personal loans, making change, or petty Cash.

 All Cash received on behalf of the University must be receipted and deposited in the University Cashier’s Office in accordance with procedures in Section IV below.
 Cash received includes, but is not limited to, proceeds received from sales, services, gifts, grants, contracts, fines, rebates, tuition and fees, collections on student accounts receivable, scholarships, special fees, fines and penalties, special billings, and departmental receipts.